aboutcode-org/scancode-toolkit/docs/source/cli-reference/output-filters-and-control.rst

     ::

-        "path": "/home/ayansm/Desktop/GSoD/scancode-toolkit-versions/scancode-toolkit-2.2.1/samples/JGroups/LICENSE"
+        "path": "/home/aboutcode/scancode-toolkit/samples/JGroups/LICENSE"

-    For the ``--strip-root`` option, the root directory (here ``samples``) is removed from path :
+    For the ``--strip-root`` option, the root directory (here ``/home/aboutcode/scancode-toolkit/samples/``) is removed from path :

     ::